10 Best Programming Language to Learn in 2026

 Link: Learn R Programming

 Created: JavaScript was earlier called LiveScript when it first shipped in with Netscape Navigator 2.0 in September 1995.
-Later, it was renamed as a JavaScript.
+Later, it was renamed to JavaScript.

 Pros